 Develop measurable standards

-With the support of the project managers and TourCert, the FEPTCE association developed a general catalogue of criteria as a guideline for the management of community-based tourism.
+With the support of the local project managers TourCert developes a general catalogue of criteria as a guideline for the management of community-based tourism.
 The communities of the association discussed and evaluated this on the basis of their practical experience.

 Start pilot process

 The list of criteria is introduced and reviewed in five pilot communities in Ecuador, five communities in Peru and three pilot communities in Ecuador.
 The certification by TourCert will take place.
 The first community Yunguilla has already been successfully certified.
 In addition, the project team supports the communities and their touristic development through topic-specific workshops on product development and marketing.

 Learning from experience

 After the three pilot destinations, the model will be transferred to other communities.
 The lessons learned from the pilot process will be taken into account here.
 The pilot communities are available to other interested communities for events and assistance.

 Extension and Networking

 The goal is long-term exchange between the communities and marketing measures to extend the model.
 TourCert supports the campaign with its own marketing actions and promotes the exchange with other members from the community.

 A lot has happened since the start of the project in May 2017:

 Catalogue of criteria

 For the organisational model of community-based tourism, a new catalogue of criteria has been developed in partnership with local partners and the communities.
 In particular, it was revised and adapted with regard to regional differences and country-specific features.
 The catalogue of criteria can be used beyond the end of the project and thus enables the certification of community-based tourism initiatives in the future.

 The TourCert system for community-based tourism has successfully passed the first practical test in the pilot communities in Ecuador.
 The project partners are therefore already planning to extend their commitment to other Latin American countries and an Andean network was established.